 Most commonly, low-pressure headaches occur after

 A low-pressure headache occurs in about 10% of people who have had a spinal tap, usually hours to a day or two afterward.
 In a spinal tap (see Sidebar 2: How a Spinal Tap Is Done ), doctors insert a needle between two vertebrae in the lower back, and withdraw a sample of cerebrospinal fluid from the spinal canal.
 The cerebrospinal fluid, which flows through a channel between the layers of tissues (meninges) that cover the brain and spinal cord, helps cushion and support the brain.
-After a spinal tap, cerebrospinal fluid sometimes continues to leak out of the hole made by the needle.
-If enough fluid leaks out after the spinal tap, the amount of fluid around the brain decreases, and the brain may sag downward, stretching the surrounding tissues and nerves.
+After a spinal tap, cerebrospinal fluid sometimes continues to leak out of the tiny hole made by the needle.
+If fluid leaks out faster than the body can replace it, the amount of fluid around the brain decreases, and the brain may sag downward, stretching the surrounding tissues and nerves.
 This stretching results in a headache.